Confluence 3.5 Release Notes

 - Configure your LDAP connection pool.

 - For larger and more complex installations, you may need to install Atlassian Crowd.
 If so, you will now enjoy the simple, quick setup via the Confluence and Crowd administration consoles.
-Clever synchronisation and caching ensure the best response times.
-More...
+Clever synchronization and caching ensure the best response times.

 Improved JIRA Integration